© 2021 Codexis. All rights reserved. Legal

 As President & CEO of Codexis since June 2012, John has been at the helm of the company through its turnaround and subsequent growth, positioning Codexis as a leader bringing protein-based innovations into a growing list of partnerships and industries.
 Prior to Codexis, John worked in various business leadership roles for more than 22 years at Albemarle Corporation, a maker of highly engineered specialty chemicals.
 There, John lead the growth of the company’s largest, billion dollar plus global catalyst business, turned around a struggling half billion dollar fine chemicals business, and expanded and globalized Albemarle’s flame retardants business.
 A native of New York City, John and his family have lived widely across the USA, and also enjoyed an exciting three year assignment in Tokyo, Japan in the late 1990’s.
 John received a bachelor’s degree in chemical engineering from the Polytechnic Institute of New York University (now NYU) and an MBA from the Massachusetts Institute of Technology.

 David V. Smith, MBA

-David V. Smith is the chief operating officer of IntegenX, a privately held company focused on rapid DNA identification technology.
-He was previously executive vice president and CFO of Thoratec Corporation and held various financial management positions with Chiron Corporation, including vice president and CFO.
-Prior to those positions, he was vice president of finance and CFO of Anergen, Inc., and held various financial management positions with Genentech in the U.S. and Europe.
-Smith is also a director and chair of the audit committee of OncoGenex Pharmaceuticals Inc. He earned a bachelor’s degree in economics and history at Willamette University and an MBA in finance from Golden Gate University.
+David V. Smith is the chief financial officer and the executive vice president of Five Prime Therapeutics, Inc. Previously, he was the chief operating officer of IntegenX, a privately held company focused on rapid DNA identification technology.
+In his past career he was the executive vice president and CFO of Thoratec Corporation, vice president and CFO at Chiron Corp., vice president and CFO of Anergen, Inc., and held various financial management positions with Genentech, Inc., IBM Corporation and Snytex Corporation.
+Smith previously served as a member of the board of directors of OncoGenex Pharmaceuticals Inc., a public biotechnology company.
+He received an M.B.A., Finance from Golden Gate University and a B.A. in Economics and History at Willamette University.